vinzvinci-archive/Shark-Quiz/README.md

 <br />

 ## Under development
-- ❤️ I want to improve it more because I only used animated gif for the characters and also for the background but for now my laptop needs an upgrade for this.
+- ❤️ I want to improve it more because I only used animated gif for the characters movement and also for the background but for now my laptop needs an upgrade for this.
 - 💪 I want to add more features and levels.

 <br />